 My Win10 Remote Desktop takes a long time to connect

-After my Windows 10 desktop just update to latest version, the Remote Desktop become very slow.
+After my Windows 10 desktop just update to the latest version, the Remote Desktop become very slow.
 Whenever Windows is refreshed, it will take about 20-30 seconds to refresh.
-The keystroke seems ok, I can see the characters show after 0.5 second delay.
+The keystroke seems ok, I can see the characters show after 0.5-second delay.
 The major thing is when I toggle applications, it will take at least 20 seconds to refresh.
 At first, I thought it was the company network, but after I confirm with my co-workers, they don't have any issue with their Windows 7 machine.”

 - Question from Archived Forums.com

 Many users may encounter this kind of problem when they connect to Win10 Remote Desktop.
-Absolutely, wasting a long time waiting for connecting nearly frustrates most of the users, especially for those who need to use it in a hurry.
+Absolutely, wasting a long time waiting for connecting nearly frustrates most of the users, especially those who need to use it in a hurry.
 So, what’re the reasons for the slow connection and how should it be resolved?
 In the next part, we’ll show you more details about the problem.

 Possible reasons for slow remote desktop connection

 Reason 1.
 Update broke RDP

 Sometimes, RDP will be broken in the course of the update.
-For instance, the process of update would be ignored or forgotten by us, and we run other applications meanwhile, which may cause the breakdown of some systems.
-Therefore, the possibilities of interruption in the update process cannot be missed.
+For instance, the process of updating would be ignored or forgotten by us, and we run other applications meanwhile, which may cause the breakdown of some systems.
+Therefore, the possibility of interruption in the update process cannot be missed.

 Reason 2.
 The wrong system of setup